epvuc/sonyalpha-ftp/README.md

 The working directory needs to contain a directory `srv` which needs to contain a subdir named "ftp" or else logins from the camera fail with no errors logged.
 The directory never gets used, but it has to be there.
+Also note that while you can put SSL certs in there are have vsftpd use them, as far as I can tell the camera will never actually accept them and you'll have to click through the warning about that when you first enble ftp mode on the camera.

 The camera wants to use passive ftp mode and for that the ftp server needs to know the IP address clients will connect back to it on,